-No one else have done the same – most of us are aware that the members of a political party at the lower level will pick a representatives who will then decide on behalf of it’s branch members on who goes to hold more important posts in the party.
+No one else has done the same – most of us are aware that the members of a political party at the lower level will pick a representative who will then decide on behalf of its branch members on who goes to hold more important posts in the party.

 It also sounded fair – every member deciding who going to lead what instead of having an exclusive few that decides the fate of the party (and the nation).
 RPK once talked about the 191 division leaders of UMNO deciding the fate of the country.

-In fact, the mess started way before the voting days – from the time to nominate who will run for which position – accusations has been flying around, rules bent to allow some in and even had cries of sabotage and backstabbing.
+In fact, the mess started way before the voting days – from the time to nominate who will run for which position – accusations have been flying around, rules bent to allow some in and even had cries of sabotage and backstabbing.
 That in itself is a big mess.
 So, it was not a big surprise to see the same mess during the voting days.

 Free Malaysia Today reports:-